grafana/agent/docs/sources/flow/reference/cli/run.md

 ## Updating the config file

+By default, Grafana Agent Flow will automatically reload the config file when it changes on disk.
+To disable this feature, use the `--config.auto-reload=false` flag.

-The config file can be reloaded from disk by either:
+In addition, the config file can be reloaded from disk by either:

 * Sending an HTTP POST request to the `/-/reload` endpoint.
 * Sending a `SIGHUP` signal to the Grafana Agent process.